readthedocs/readthedocs.org/docs/ethical-advertising.rst

 **We opt out.**

 We don't store personal information about you.
-We keep track of views and clicks.
+We only keep track of views and clicks.
 We don't build a profile of your personality to sell ads against.
 We only show high quality ads from companies that are of interest to developers.